huguesrichard/Allopipe/README.md

 **What does Allo-Count perform?**

 From variant annotated .VCF file(s), variants are first reformated then filtered considering a set of quality metrics (defaults values):
--
+- a
 -

-The curated .VCF file(s) is(are) then queried for the amino acid information to assess the **directional** amino acid mismatches between samples.
+The curated .VCF file(s) is(are) then queried for the amino acid information to assess the **directional** polymorphisms between samples.

 <br/>

-> **Direction of the mismatch**
+> **Directional comparison**
 >
-> The sample comparison is directional and accounts for either the amino acids that are present in the donor but absent in the recipient (*donor-to-recipient*) or that are present in the recipient but absent in the donor (*recipient-to-donor*).\
+> The sample comparison is directional: and accounts for either polymorphisms that are present in the donor but absent in the recipient (*donor-to-recipient*) or that are present in the recipient but absent in the donor (*recipient-to-donor*).\
-> **_Donor-to-recipient_** count is designed to study polymorphisms that the recipient’s immune system recognises as ‘non-self’, as in **solid organ transplantation**.\
+> **_Donor-to-recipient_** accounts for polymorphisms present by the donor but absent by the recipient, i.e. triggerring the recipient's immune system after **solid organ transplantation**.\
-> **_Recipient-to-donor_** count is designed toward detecting polymorphisms that the donor’s immune system recognises as ‘non-self’ once engrafted in the recipient, as in **allogeneic haematopoietic stem cell transplantation**.
+> **_Recipient-to-donor_** accounts for polymorphisms present by the recipient but absent by the donor, i.e. triggerring the donor's immune system after **allogeneic haematopoietic cell transplantation**.

 <br/>
  counts either the amino acids that are present in the donor but absent in the recipient (donor-to-recipient, dr) or the other way around (recipient-to-donor: present in the recipient but absent in the donor, rd).